A Material Journey

 To sense the risk.
 The tension.
 The point of no return.

-To know that this isn’t just an image — it’s the result of a hundred decisions.
+To know that this isn’t just an image.
+It’s the result of a hundred decisions.

 And sometimes, of several shattered plates before one survived.